Magdoll/SQANTI2/README.md

 12. `diff_to_TTS`: distance of query isoform 3' end to reference annotated end site.
 Negative value means query ends upstream of reference.
 13. `diff_to_gene_TSS`: distance of query isoform 5' start to the closest start end of *any* transcripts of the matching gene.
 This field is different from `diff_to_TSS` since it's looking at all annotated starts of a gene.
 Negative value means query starts downstream of reference.
 14. `diff_to_gene_TTS`: distance of query isoform 3' end to the closest end of *any* transcripts of the matching gene.
 Negative value means query ends upstream of reference.
-13. `subcategory`: A/B/C. Ignore for now.
+13. `subcategory`: additional splicing categorization, separated by semi-colons.
+Categories include: `mono-exon`, `multi-exon`.
+Intron rentention is marked with `intron_retention`.
 14. `RTS_stage`: TRUE if one of the junctions could be a RT switching artifact.
 15. `all_canonical`: TRUE if all junctions have canonical splice sites.
 16. `min_sample_cov`: sample with minimum coverage.